19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Ronda

-Lucky for you, it’s easy to get from Seville to Ronda on a day trip, and you can get a good feel of the town too.
-I highly recommend this day tour which includes a stop in two of the most beautiful white villages near Ronda, Setenil de las Bodegas (a village cut in the mountain) and Zahara de la Sierra (the views are unmatched!)
+I highly recommend this day tour, which includes a stop in two of the most beautiful white villages near Ronda, Setenil de las Bodegas (a village cut in the mountain) and Zahara de la Sierra (the views are unmatched!)

 Among the best things to do in Ronda is to enjoy the mesmerizing lookout on the top of the cliffs in Ronda and a beautiful trail leading down to see the Puente Nuevo for that iconic photo.

 But there is more to see in Ronda for a day.
-Behind Puente Nuevo, you find Puente Viejo, the oldest bridge in Ronda dating back to 1616.
+Behind Puente Nuevo, you find Puente Viejo, the oldest bridge in Ronda, dating back to 1616.
 This area of Ronda is actually the most charming, with old streets, arches, and ancient Arab baths.

 Make sure you don’t miss out on a Seville to Ronda day trip.
 You can also combine it with a Ronda winery tour.